-For washing machines, check the hot and cold water connection hoses and taps before calling to report a problem.
+For washing machines, check the hot and cold-water connection hoses and taps before calling to report a problem.
 Dryers will need to have the lint filter cleaned often, generally after each use.
-If the washing machine/dryer belongs to you, any maintenance is your responsibility.
-If the appliance belongs to the owner and you have checked the manual (if provided) contact your Property Manager to arrange repairs.
+If the washing appliance belongs to you, any maintenance is your responsibility.
+If the appliance belongs to the owner, contact your Property Manager to arrange repairs.